pedrocatre/pixyll/_posts/2018-05-23-learn-to-do-metaphorical-pull-ups.md

 You can apply this to anything you are learning.
 Make it very easy and gradually increase the difficulty.
 _The goal is to make consistent progress everyday._

+> You can deconstruct a skill you do not have today so that, through a gradual increase in difficulty, you are able to do it tomorrow.

 ![pull ups with weight]({{ site.url }}/images/pull-ups-with-weight.gif){: .center-image }